- Collateralized debt obligations (CDOs) are pools of several debts that led to the 2008 economic crisis and have been making a comeback.

-“What actually happens … is you have a pool of corporate credits.
-They don’t all have to be good credits, some can be junk bonds," said Ed Grebeck, CEO of Tempus Advisors.
+“What actually happens … is you have a pool of corporate credits,” said Ed Grebeck, CEO of Tempus Advisors.
+“They don’t all have to be good credits; some can be junk bonds.”

 “They were rating these things based on the probability of the loss of the pool of assets, rather than the creditworthiness of each individual borrower,” Grebeck said.
 “That’s where they got into trouble and lost a bunch of money.
 There were big losses on CDOs, and rating agencies came under fire for that as well.”
 [Learn how to build business credit.]

 The immediate aftermath of the crash

 After the crash, the market for CDOs virtually disappeared.
 In 2006 and 2007, about $386 billion worth of CDOs were issued, according to ProPublica.
-By the end of 2007 and through 2008, those numbers plummeted and the market evaporated almost entirely.
+By the end of 2007 and through 2008, those numbers plummeted, and the market evaporated almost entirely.
 The news was out: CDOs were toxic.

 The return of CDOs and economic outlook

 Today, CDOs have returned, although the playing field is a bit different.
 According to a White & Case examination of collateralized loan obligations (CLOs) – a similar class of investments to CDOs – 2021 was a great year for the CLO market.
 In 2021, CLO issuance in the U.S. totaled $184.4 billion and resulted in returns between 1.4% and 8.9%.